g-yuwono/ESG08b2_MiliVer/TEAM_RULES.md

 exp data folder is recommended to remove. exp dvc only keep the notebooks and records.
 - 3. test is for data
 The test should only focus on the data shape, and some necessary vaisualizations.
 The records should be keep in the corresponding .ipynb for review.
+- 4. Reuse, not redefine
+If a function could be resued, then move it to a module and reuse, rather than redifine.

 ---